 It's my contention this is the very reason aliens aren’t knocking at our Solar System door (besides the enormous gulfs of time and space).
 Every intelligent, self-aware, land-based, oxygen atmosphere species that arises in the universe goes through the same Combustion Trap.
 It begins with the discovery that fire can be controlled and, because life is short, there is no serious thought given to what might happen beyond one’s lifetime.
 Before the newborn civilization can get into space it finds itself in the same dilemma as the human race.

 Let's say the skeptics are right.
 What if the Earth would be going through these changes without the meddling of man.
 What if there is going to be another Ice Age no matter what we do and global warming will only act to ameliorate that?
 Is it worth all the work and expense to understand and change, if necessary, the climate of our planet?
 Let's examine the possibilities and the stakes: 1.
 We spend a lot of time and treasure and discover the truth and a solution.
 We live.
 2. We spend a lot of time and treasure and discover the truth but no solution.
 We die.
 3. We do nothing.
 It turns out to be a tempest in a teapot.
 We live.
 4. We do nothing.
 Climate change is real and the enemy is us.
 We die.
-Since when did smart humans depend on the roll of dice?
+Since when did smart humans depend on the roll of dice or flip of coin?
 We don't have an option to do nothing.
 It should be noted that as time goes on without doing anything the solutions must become more heroic and more expensive.